 The viral spammers use trojans and malicious software to infect computer systems of Internet users to turn the systems into bots that they control to send out the spam using the local connection.

-You might have heard that the dutch police recently captures three spammers who infected up to 1,5 million computers.
+You might have heard that the Dutch police recently captures three spammers who infected up to 1,5 million computers.

 Update: So called bot networks are still a huge problem on today's Internet.
 Using zombie PCs is a cost-effective way of sending spam messages to billions of users.
 Users new to the concept of Botnets should read the Wikipedia article on the topic for information on how botnets operate.

-The Redtape Chronicles has published a 3-part series about botnets that makes another good read.
+The Redtape Chronicles published a 3-part series about botnets that makes another good read.
 It consists of the three parts "Is your computer a criminal", "Virus gang warfare spills onto the net" and "Who's behind criminal bot networks".